 Before the modules are replaced, GM has advised vehicles owners to:

-- Set vehicle to a 90% state of charge limitation using Hilltop Reserve mode (for 2017-2018 model years) or Target Charge Level (for 2019-2022 model year) mode.
+- Set vehicle to a 90% state of charge limitation using Hilltop Reserve mode (for 2017-2018) or Target Charge Level (2019-2022) mode.
 If you are unable to successfully make these changes, or do not feel comfortable making these changes, GM is asking you to visit your dealer to have these adjustments completed

 - Charge your vehicle more frequently and avoid depleting the battery below approximately 70 miles (113 kilometers) of remaining range, where possible